NEXT Financial Group Inc Raises Position in Clearway Energy, Inc. (NYSE:CWEN)

-NEXT Financial Group Inc raised its holdings in shares of Clearway Energy, Inc. (NYSE:CWEN) by 11.5% in the third quarter, according to its most recent Form 13F filing with the SEC.
-The institutional investor owned 10,223 shares of the company’s stock after purchasing an additional 1,054 shares during the period.
-NEXT Financial Group Inc’s holdings in Clearway Energy were worth $276,000 as of its most recent SEC filing.
+NEXT Financial Group Inc boosted its stake in Clearway Energy, Inc. (NYSE:CWEN) by 11.5% in the 3rd quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The firm owned 10,223 shares of the company’s stock after buying an additional 1,054 shares during the period.
+NEXT Financial Group Inc’s holdings in Clearway Energy were worth $276,000 at the end of the most recent reporting period.

-Several analysts have commented on the stock.
-Morgan Stanley boosted their price target on shares of Clearway Energy from $26.00 to $27.00 and gave the stock an “equal weight” rating in a research note on Friday, August 14th.
+A number of research firms have recently weighed in on CWEN.
+Oppenheimer restated a “hold” rating on shares of Clearway Energy in a report on Thursday, August 6th.
 Seaport Global Securities began coverage on shares of Clearway Energy in a report on Tuesday, September 8th.
 They issued a “buy” rating and a $26.00 target price on the stock.
-Oppenheimer restated a “hold” rating on shares of Clearway Energy in a report on Thursday, August 6th.
+Morgan Stanley boosted their target price on shares of Clearway Energy from $26.00 to $27.00 and gave the stock an “equal weight” rating in a report on Friday, August 14th.
 Finally, Goldman Sachs Group downgraded shares of Clearway Energy from a “buy” rating to a “neutral” rating and set a $26.00 price target on the stock. in a report on Tuesday, June 30th.
 Four equities research analysts have rated the stock with a hold rating and two have given a buy rating to the company’s stock.
 The stock presently has a consensus rating of “Hold” and a consensus price target of $25.50.

 Clearway Energy (NYSE:CWEN) last released its quarterly earnings data on Thursday, August 6th.
 The company reported $0.41 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.71 by ($0.30).
 The company had revenue of $329.00 million during the quarter, compared to analysts’ expectations of $346.35 million.
 Clearway Energy had a net margin of 4.56% and a return on equity of 2.42%.
 Clearway Energy’s quarterly revenue was up 15.8% on a year-over-year basis.
 During the same period last year, the firm earned ($0.22) earnings per share.
-As a group, equities analysts forecast that Clearway Energy, Inc. will post 1.07 EPS for the current fiscal year.
+Research analysts expect that Clearway Energy, Inc. will post 1.07 earnings per share for the current year.

 Clearway Energy Company Profile